Established in 1970, King's Head Theatre is now over 50 years old. Here are just a few of the highlights of our incredible journey so far...

 2022 | Kings Head Theatre finally has its 50th birthday celebration, delayed because of Covid-19.

 KHT50: Barstools to Broadway plays for one week bringing together work which premiered at King’s Head Theatre in the 1970s & 1980s.
-These plays included Timberlake Wertenbaker’s The Third, performed at the V&A & read by Dame Kristin Scott Thomas & Gemma Whelan, directed by Audrey Sheffield.
+These plays included Timberlake Wertenbaker’s The Third, performed at the V&A & read by Harriet Walter & Gemma Whelan, directed by Audrey Sheffield.

 Other plays are read at KHT include Tom Stoppard’s Artist Decending a Staircase, directed by original director Tim Luscombe.
 Stephen Jeffrey’s Like Dolls or Angels, directed by his wife Annabel Arden and performed by Isobel Isobel Adomakoh Young & Joel Maccormack.
 Bryony Lavery’s Grandmother’s Steps, performed by Showstoppers! stars Ruth Bratt & Lucy Trodd, directed by Abigail Anderson.
 Victoria Wood’s musical Good Fun, directed by original cast member Annabel Leventon.
 Finally, we closed the week with Elegies for Angels Punks & Raging Queens, directed by writer Bill Russell and joined by 30 recent graduates.